ethermap/org/README.md

 <br>

 ### Data Integration Engineer
 JavaScript Ninja with deep interest in Web3, automation, transpilers, WebAssembly, WASM.
 Integration engineer would build modern marvel of middleware.
-All kinds of middleware, including WASM, WASI, WebAssembly, various isolation layers like LavaMoat.
+All kinds of middleware, including WASM, WASI, WebAssembly, WebWorkers. various isolation layers like LavaMoat.
 Additional middlware for caching requests , browser emulation, device emulation.
+Integrations and experiments with Web3, Curve SDK, Uniswap SDK, ChainLink, Ethers.js, CCXT, TheGraph.
+Most importantly to invent new ways of accomplishing functionality without the rules and conventions imposed by more restrictive frameworks.
 <br>
 <br>
 <br>